Linuxfabrik/monitoring-plugins/check-plugins/qts-version/README.md

 ## States

-* If wanted, always returns OK,
+* OK if the installed firmware is up to date.
-* else returns WARN if update is available.
+* WARN if a firmware update is available.
+* `--always-ok` suppresses all alerts and always returns OK.

 ## Perfdata / Metrics